tariq7299/CatFactTask/README.md

 #### Cat Client (Frontend)

-1. Head to `CatFactsClient` folder then install all the dependencies
+1. Head to `catNipClient` folder then install all the dependencies
 ```bash
 npm install
 ```